Below is a list of frequently asked questions. If you cannot find the answer to a question you have please call us at 302-856-3636 so we can help you.

 Yes.
 A traditional grading system of letter grades from A to F is used with an A being equal to a numerical grade from 93 to 100, B from 92 to 85, C from 84 to 75, D from 74 to 70, and F from 69 to 0.

 The school has a computer classroom with computers available for individual use or large group instruction.
 Students can use computers for electronic research and access to the Internet.
 Each grade level also has a mobile, wireless laptop lab.
-In addition, all high school students are issued a tablet upon enrolling in the school for use during their 4 years at the school.
+In addition, all high school students are issued an iPad tablet upon enrolling in the school for use during their 4 years at the school.